Growing trust helps flurry of Sino-German deals

 She is now head of Ernst & Young’s China Competence Center for Germany, Switzerland and Austria.

-“The rising number of Chinese takeovers in Europe is also feeding through to the labor market,” she said.
+“The rising number of Chinese takeovers in Europe is also feeding through to the labour market,” she said.

 “All M&A advisory firms are tearing their hair out to find well-educated staff who speak Chinese, German and English - who unfortunately, given the high requirements, are still a rarity.”